On branched covering representation of 4-manifolds: Proofs

 \section{Proofs}

-Our starting point is the branched covering representation provided in \cite{BP05,BP12} of compact connected oriented 4-dimensional 2-handlebodies (handlebodies with handles of index $\leq 2$), up to 2-deformations (handle operations not involving the creation of any handle of index $> 2$).
+Our starting point is the branched covering representation of compact connected oriented 4-dimensional 2-handlebodies up to 2-deformations that is provided in Bobtcheva and Piergallini \cite{BP05,BP12}.
+As usual, here and in the following, we call a 2-handlebody any handlebody whose handles all have index $\leq 2$, and a 2-deformation any sequence of handle operations (isotopy, sliding and addition/deletion of canceling handles) not involving any handle of index $> 2$.

 Below we briefly recall the procedure described in \cite[Section 3]{BP05} (see also \cite[Sections 6.1 and 3.4]{BP12}), for deriving from any Kirby diagram $K$ of a connected oriented 4-dimensional 2-handlebody $H$ a labeled ribbon surface $S_K \subset B^4$ representing a simple 3-fold covering $p \: H \to B^4$ branched over $S_K$.